 Book Art Sets Tone

 That said, when I first set eyes on the latest edition of Gregory Maguire’s “Wicked,” I knew I needed it.
 The new cover is simple and elegant.
 It reminds of an historical fiction novel, actually.
 It features a young woman, Elphaba (the Wicked Witch), standing on a hill.
-The colours are sullen—neither too bright, nor too dark.
+The colors are sullen—neither too bright, nor too dark.

-Have read the book already, I feel that the new cover sets the story’s tone a lot better than its original cover art.
+Having read the book already, I feel that the new cover sets the story’s tone a lot better than its original cover art.
 It’s a serious piece, expressing an alternative perspective on the “life and times of the Wicked Witch of the West,” which is far from being cheerful, or even outright evil.

 The novel depicts those fabulous grey areas to which I’m constantly drawn.
 Nothing is purely black or white.
 Elphaba has a past that reveals more than the simplistic villain who kidnaps Dorothy Gale.
 There’s a reason she wants those slippers, and it’s not just because it belonged to her sister.

 Though the Broadway adaptation of “Wicked” lightens the tone and fills it with family-friendly elements, the novel itself is meant for an adult audience.
 There are questionable situations and scenes best left to mature readers (just my humble opinion, of course).
 For that reason, I believe the new edition’s cover is more suitable to its content.

 Not that the original cover art sucks.
 It just gives the wrong impression of Maguire’s twist to the childhood tales.

 Cover art is influential.
 So use it to your advantage.